sumit03guha/smart-contracts-development-boilerplate/README.md

   npx hardhat coverage
   ```

-- Instantiate the truffle dashboard
+- Instantiate the truffle dashboard. \
+  This lets you deploy the contracts without the need of pasting the private key anywhere in the project.

   ```shell
   truffle dashboard